delfick/alt-pytest-asyncio/README.rst

 0.8.0 - TBD
     * Provide simple support for tests being aware of asyncio.Context
+    * Remove support for python less than 3.11

 0.7.2 - 1 October 2023
     * Timeouts don't take affect if the debugger is active